-You can search for wildflowers by location, color, number of petals,
+You can search for plants by location, color, number of petals

 of these criteria.
 Use the search menus on the left to set the search

 The first thing you should do is set the location.
 If you don't set the

 location the program will show you tropical plants in Punta Arenas.